Gregory Thomas Coll

 Problem Solver - Gregory Coll is a systematic thinker that understands the big picture, with the skills to manage large projects and problems on a global scale, and has first hand knowledge of working in other countries.
 He knows how to define a mission statement, set goals and objectives, then refine those into actionable verifiable requirements.

 Leader - Gregory Coll is a proven leader, who has foresight to get ahead of problems, lead by example, and delegate effectively.
 He has a good sense of judgement of character, knows how to build trust, and has experience building coalitions with other leaders.
 He is willing to do the work required to get the job done, and follow through to the end.
+He was well supported in the 2020 primary election, winning the nomination of the Republican party in the general election for Representative in Congress for Maryland's 8th Congressional District.
 He has served on the Liquid Propulsion Technical Committee of the American Institute of Aeronautics and Astronautics since 2013, and is currently a Senior Member.

 Manager - Gregory Coll is an experienced manager who has practice with the modern technological tools for managing schedules, cost, staff, risks, opportunities, technical problems, and has experience with managing the daily ups and downs of an office environment.
 He has experience presenting new topics to large teams and effectively communicating goals and objectives.
 He is effective at giving positive feedback and recognition when appropriate.